Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Introduction

-The features from \ours exhibit salient syllabic structure — showing a flat, consistent output within each segment and distinctive from other syllables (Figure \ref{simmat}, right).
+The features from \ours exhibit salient syllabic structure—showing a flat, consistent output within each segment and distinctive from other syllables (Figure \ref{simmat}, right).
 This enables a fast, linear time algorithm for segmenting these features.
 Moreover, this allows more accurate boundary detection and clustering that is more coherent with ground truth syllables than previous approaches.
-Syllabic tokens quantized from \ours features show significantly lower frequency at an average of 4.27 token/second, and can be used to synthesize fully intelligible speech.\footnote{Audio samples are at \url{https://berkeley-speech-group.github.io/sylber}.} Furthermore, unit LMs based on syllabic tokens outperform the baselines with a similar resource setting, in learning lexicons and syntax.
+Syllabic tokens quantized from \ours features show significantly lower frequency at an average of 4.27 token/second (Tok/s), and can be used to synthesize fully intelligible speech. \footnote{Audio samples are at \url{https://berkeley-speech-group.github.io/sylber}.} Furthermore, spoken language models based on syllabic tokens show comparable or better performance than the baselines with a similar resource setting, in learning lexicons and syntax.

 To test whether \ours\ is categorical, we probe the embeddings of a continuum of speech samples that interpolate rhyming word pairs, inspired by linguistics \citep{liberman1957discrimination}.
 We introduce the Discriminability Index (DI) to quantify the degree of categorical perception of a speech representation model.
 Surprisingly, we observe a transient boundary drawn in the middle of the continuum, showing the best DI across SSL models.
 This suggests that the learned features are discretized in embedding space, contributing to the high efficiency of our syllabic tokens.
 To the best of our knowledge, this is the first demonstration of the validity and effectiveness of speech tokenization at the syllable level, with a tight connection to linguistic theories.